knative/eventing/docs/eventing-api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Prefix evaluates to true if the value of the matching CloudEvents
+<p>Prefix evaluates to true if the values of the matching CloudEvents attributes MUST
-attribute starts with the String value specified (case-sensitive).
-Prefix must contain exactly one property, where the key is the name of the CloudEvents attribute to be matched, and its value is the String value to use in the comparison.
-The attribute name and value specified in the filter expression cannot be empty strings.</p>
+all start with the associated value String specified (case sensitive).
+The keys are the names of the CloudEvents attributes to be matched, and their values are the String values to use in the comparison.
+The attribute name and value specified in the filter express MUST NOT be empty strings.</p>
 </td>
 </tr>
 <tr>